 This seems to go contrary to what I have said in the previous point about how I am steering away from drama on Facebook.
 Spewing your depressive thoughts and panic out in public is not always the best way to start to look for help, as you may put people off.

 Of course, if I saw a cry for help from someone I knew personally I would always respond – so if social media is your only avenue for reaching out to people then go for it.

 But otherwise, please find a caring friend or two, a counsellor, a GP or somebody that you can unburden yourself to on a one to one basis, somebody who can reflect back to you, hold space for you, and let you know that your opinions matter and that you are loved and cared for.

 Don’t Sweat the Small Stuff

-When you declutter your home, you get rid of anything you don’t need any more and leave yourself with just with the essentials.
+When you declutter your home, you get rid of anything you don’t need anymore and leave yourself with just the essentials.

 Your mind is no different.
 You need to think about only the most important things in your life.
 Stop replaying old fights in your head or remembering and getting upset about that time that somebody hurt you.